tyrwh/tyrwh.github.io/_tutorials/MLin3minutes.md

 ---
-title: "ML: A primer for plant scientists"
+title: "Deep Learning: The underlying concepts"
-excerpt: "A non-technical primer on using machine learning ."
+excerpt: "A non-technical primer on the basic concepts and terminology used  in deep learning models for computer vision."
 ---

 # Overall structure